 ***Since writing this article, I’ve rewritten substantial parts of it as completely new posts.
-These new articles are much more up to date, accurate, and better reflect the equipment I’m currently using (different than some of the recommendations here).
+These new articles are much more up-to-date, accurate, and better reflect the equipment I’m currently using.

 I still believe that these three barbells are worth having and that the overall advice given here is accurate.
 But I would recommend seeing the following updated articles in addition to this one.